rberrelleza/ac-koa-hipchat-sassy/README.md

-A HipChat integration that Googles various things for you, for fun and profit.
+Gopher is a HipChat integration that fetches and displays various types of internet content on-demand.